DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

   1. **Bold** To start off, we'll include a library (like `random`) for changing the typography of pieces of the program.
 Download [this file](./colors.py) and save it next to your hilo program.
-Add `import colors` to your program.
+Add `import colors` to your program, below `import random`.

   Edit the first line of the indroduction paragraph to make HiLo bold - `print colors.BOLD + "HiLo" + colors.NORMAL`.
 Notice we have to tell the program to put the printing back to normal, or else all future priting would be in bold.

-  1. **Colors** The colors module has a variety of styles, independent of eachother.
+  1. **Colors** The colors module has a variety of styles, independent of each other.
 The typography can be `BOLD`.
 Printing can be in `WHITE`, `BLACK`, `RED`, `BLUE`, `GREEN`, `YELLO`, `CYAN`, and `PURPLE`.
 The background color can be set with `BG_WHITE`, `BG_BLACK`, `BG_RED`, and so on.
   Play around with the colors, until you like the look and feel of your HiLo